By Laura Ferreiro

 Now, at age 75, he’s as active as ever, and will headline six concerts starting this week to raise funds and awareness for the United Farm Workers (UFW), marking the union’s 50th anniversary.
 UFW was co-founded by Cesar Chavez and Dolores Huerta in 1962, and works to provide farm workers with health and social services and to ensure fair working conditions.

 “I’ve been working with the farm workers for about 30 years,” Kristofferson tells Music for Good.
 “I started doing it because I could identify with them and I admired Cesar Chavez.
 I grew up in the lower Rio Grande Valley in Brownsville, Texas and I was told that I spoke Spanish before I spoke English, so I could identify with the Mexican workers and was glad to do something to bring attention to their needs.”

 Kristofferson says that witnessing Chavez’s work defending the rights of immigrant workers first-hand greatly inspired him, and he has supported UFW ever since he and the late civil rights activist became friends several decades ago.
 “The farm workers are doing work that’s needed everywhere and they need help because people pay them as little as they can get away with,” he explains.

-The UFW is the oldest Latino organization to come out of the 1960s civil rights movement and the largest farm worker organization in America.
+The UFW is one of the first Latino organization to come out of the 1960s civil rights movement and the largest farm worker organization in America.
 Even 50 years later, many farm workers do not receive fair wages and must work and live in substandard and often dangerous conditions.
 UFW continues to be at the forefront of protecting America’s farm workers, ensuring a safe and just food supply and a safe working environment, free from intimidation and threats to achieve a higher standard of living for the workers and their families.